You're reading

 TLDR: AI is now part of how prospects discover, evaluate and form opinions about B2B brands.
 That means content is no longer just something you publish.
 It is something machines interpret, reuse and sometimes quote on your behalf.
 Healthy content is therefore not about volume or frequency.
 It is about accuracy, consistency, structure and ownership over time.
 This article explains how to treat content health as an operating discipline, not a creative nice to have, and how to build content that is safe for AI to use and credible for prospects to trust.

 For most of my career, content health was a quiet, unglamorous topic that I left to the content team.
-It mattered, but it rarely felt urgent.
-Outdated pages were an SEO problem.
-Inconsistent messaging was a brand problem.
-Duplicate content was a technical problem.
+It mattered, but it rarely felt urgent as everything was organised well ahead of time.
+Outdated pages were an SEO problem we could manage.
+Inconsistent messaging was a brand problem we could deal with.
+Duplicate content was a technical problem we could address.
 All fixable.
 All largely contained.
 And the content team were on top of it all.

 AI has changed that and we now need to be much more in front of things.

-When AI systems start shaping answers, recommending suppliers and summarising what your company stands for, any weakness in your content estate gets amplified.
+When AI systems start shaping answers, recommending suppliers and summarising what a company stands for, any weakness in our content estate gets amplified.
 Old claims get resurfaced.
 Inconsistent terminology gets repeated.
 Half-forgotten positioning gets treated as current truth.

-That could confuse prospects, shapes expectations before sales ever speak to them, introduce risk late in the buying cycle and undermine confidence in pricing, proof or credibility.
-If by chance any of that happened, fingers would be pointed at Marketing & Comms.
+This could obviously confuse prospects, shaping expectations before sales ever speak to them, introduce risk late in the buying cycle or undermine confidence in pricing, proof or credibility.
+If by chance any of that happened, fingers would probably be pointed at us in Marketing & Comms.

-Content debt used to be an efficiency issue.
-But it is increasingly a pipeline and reputation risk.
+Whilst content debt used to be an efficiency issue, it is increasingly a pipeline and reputation risk.

 What healthy content actually means in an AI world

-Healthy content is not about how much you publish.
-It is about whether your content can be safely trusted by both humans and machines.
+Healthy content is not about how much we publish.
+It is about whether that content can be safely trusted by both humans and machines.

 In practical terms, healthy content is: